CITCOM-project/CausalTestingFramework/README.md

   - `Output` variables are outputs from the system.
   - `Meta` variables are not directly observable but are relevant to system testing, e.g. a model may take a `location` parameter and expand this out into `average_age` and `household_size` variables "under the hood".
 These parameters can be made explicit by instantiating them as metavariables.

-To instantiate a scenario, simply provide a set of variables and a(n optional) set of constraints, e.g.
+To instantiate a scenario, simply provide a set of variables and an optional set of constraints, e.g.
 ```
 from causal_testing.specification.variable import Input, Output, Meta
 from causal_testing.specification.scenario import Scenario

 x = Input("x", int)  # Define an input with name "x" of type int
 y = Output("y", float)  # Define an output with name "y" of type float
-z = Output("y", int)  # Define a meta with name "z" of type int
+z = Meta("y", int)  # Define a meta with name "z" of type int

 modelling_scenario = Scenario({x, y, z}, {x > z, z < 3})  # Define a scenario with the three variables and two constraints
 ```